Mother | tree-hugger | ocean-lover| mystic | writer | reluctant teacher | wannabe comic |

 by Brian L. Weiss

-One of my aunt’s started her spiritual journey when I was in my late teens.
+One of my aunts started her spiritual journey when I was in my late teens.
 I’d always been fascinated by the spiritual path and had done my fair share of exploring but had kept that pretty secret as I didn’t think anyone in my family would understand.
 With my aunt, I found someone I could talk to.
 She shared with me most of her books and Many Lives, Many Masters was one of the first.

-This book was transformative for me as it affirmed many of the things I intuitively knew but didn’t know how to explain.
-I had always believed that everyone had access to the spirit realms and did not know that what I saw, felt, and understood was unusual.
+This book was transformative for me as it affirmed many things I intuitively knew but didn’t know how to explain.
+I had always believed that everyone has access to the spirit realms and did not know that what I saw, felt, and understood was unusual.
 I’d always had a strong connection with my guides and, unlike most children, that connection didn’t go away as I grew older.
 As a result, I never really had any fear of death and this book affirmed that life continues after this one.

 by Oriah Mountain Dreamer

 Originally a poem, Oriah later wrote a book called The Invitation.
-The words of this poem and the book speak of the need for everyone of us to ‘show up’ and to make the most of our lives.
+The words of this poem and the book speak of the need for all of us to ‘show up’ and to make the most of our lives.
 As someone who has suffered from chronic pain and experienced the debilitating effects of chronic fatigue, Oriah’s message inspired me to continue to make the most of out of life despite the challenges I faced.

 I read this book soon after my divorce and had the poem pinned above my desk as a reminder of what was important.
-The end of my marriage had me questioning everything that I believed and the path that I had been following.
+The end of my marriage had me questioning everything I believed and the path that I had been following.
 I had attempted to fit in to be accepted.
 As a result, I had betrayed myself and my own soul by choosing a life that did not reflect who I was.
-Reading this book inspired me to be the best that I can be for myself.
-That as long as I accepted me, I was good enough.
+Reading this book inspired me to be the best that I can be for myself—that as long as I accepted me, I was good enough.